kandashi/sidebar-context/README.md

 - Adds a "Prototype Token" button
 - Adds an "Update Child Tokens" button, updates all tokens from the parent actor to the current Prototype Token data

+### Items

+- Adds a "Display to chat" button, which sends a chat message in the same way rolling the item from the actor